frash23/jzsip/README.md

 Generating minified scripts
 ---
-If you do not intend supporting IE9 and below, you can strip out fallback code using the following command:
+If you do not intend supporting IE9, you can strip out fallback code using the following command:
 ```
 sed '\|//@FALLBACK|d' jzsip.js | perl -0pe 's/\/\*\@FALLBACK START.*?\@FALLBACK END\*\///sg' > minified/jzsip_nofallback.js
 ```